peekbank/peekbank/README.md

 # Setting Up a New Server From Scratch

 Follow these directions if you are setting up a new server (e.g., a new EC2 box) from scratch.
 Otherwise, jump down to "Update the Dev Database" for instructions on how to get into an existing installation and update the database with a newer version of the data.
 We provide the instructions here for setting up a new server because one might want to add this to an existing server (e.g., an image with Shiny on it) because the MySQL requirements are quite simple by comparison.
+You'll need a `config.json` file that's not checked into the github repo for security reasons.

-1. First, SSH onto the server.
+1. First, SSH into the server.
-1. Make sure that you have mysql server installed.
-For a debian based OS, this is most likely as simple as running `sudo apt install mysql-server`.
+1. Make sure that you have mysql server and client installed.
+For a debian based OS (e.g. Ubuntu), this is most likely as simple as running `sudo apt update` and `sudo apt install mysql-server libmysqlclient-dev`.

-However, you will also need to figure out user accounts in the database with appropriate privileges.
-The `config.json` should give you some hints.
-Modify according to your environment.
+1. Assign the root user the password in `config.json` as `PEEKBANK_DB_PASSWORD`:
+`ALTER USER 'root'@'localhost' IDENTIFIED WITH mysql_native_password BY $ROOT_PASS; FLUSH PRIVILEGES;` Additionally, add the following line to the end of `~/.profile`, with the password as the string: `ROOT_PASS=""`

+1. There may be other system requirements -- as of 2025-02-28, the server runs Ubuntu 24.04, the environment uses Python 3.12.3, and the other system requirements can be installed with: `sudo apt install pkg-config python3 python3-virtualenv python3-pip`).

-1. Clone this repo into the user folder
+1. Clone this repo into the user folder: `git clone https://github.com/peekbank/peekbank.git`

-1. Get the `config.json` file with database credentials and place them in the root of this repo.
-This includes Django settings and passwords and is not part of the repo because it has passwords etc.
+1. Place the `config.json` file with database credentials in the root of this repo.

-1. Set up a virtual environment; by convention `peekbank-env`: `virtualenv peekbank-env -p python3.9`
+1. Set up a virtual environment; by convention `peekbank-env`: `virtualenv peekbank-env -p python3` (change python3 if you want to use a different Python version/installation that your system default).

-1. Change python3 to a specific path if you want to use a specific Python installation.
-Then activate the venv: `source peekbank-env/bin/activate`
+1. Then activate the venv: `source peekbank-env/bin/activate`

 1. And you should see the venv name in your shell (peekbank-env).
 Then install the requirements to the venv: `pip3 install -r requirements.txt`

-At this step, if you get an error related to missing `mysql_config` file, make sure that you install the package `libmysqlclient-dev` with `sudo apt install libmysqlclient-dev` (or something similar depending on your OS)

 This server should be ready to run MySQL, so try updating the dev database as below!

+To migrate existing databases on a previous server to the new one, run `scripts/migrate_dbs.sh` and `scripts/mount_dbs.sh` (this will create copies of all of the databases that are listed as "supported" in [this file](https://github.com/peekbank/peekbank-website/blob/master/peekbank.json)).

 # Update the Dev Database